webpack/webpack.js.org/content/how-to/split-code.md

   - pksjce
 ---

-Code splitting is the most compelling feature for  `webpack` usage. `webpack`, with some configuration, can tweak your app such that, you can split your code into various bundles and load them on demand.
+Code splitting is the most compelling feature for  `webpack` usage.
+You can split your code into various bundles and load them on demand with`webpack`.
+It allows to tweak an application for these optimisations using the configuration.
 You can load them at a later time in your code or in a specific route only or on an event from the user even.

 There are mainly two kind of code-splits that need to be accomplished with `webpack`